 Helumoa Playground Pool (waterslide and fountain)

 For more of a family pool experience, the Sheraton offers the Helumoa Playground Pool.
 It has two fresh-water swimming pools, a water slide measuring 15 feet high by 70 feet long, an interactive kids’ fountain, two giant whirlpools with stunning views of Waikīkī Beach, as well as food and beverages.

 The pool hut enables guests to borrow beach towels, and purchase pool toys and products like sunscreen.
 Poolside servers fulfill your snack and beverage orders while you relax on sunning benches.
 An adult must accompany pool guests under 16.

-Best Place to Stay in Waikiki for Couples: The Royal Hawaiian
+Best Hotels in Waikīkī for Couples: The Royal Hawaiian

 However, by the 1950s, fewer guests traveled to the islands aboard steamships due to more extensive air travel to Hawaii, so the Matson company sold its first hotels, including the Royal, to the Sheraton chain.

 Today, The Royal Hawaiian offers historic rooms and suites that reflect the hotel’s 1920s heritage as well as more contemporary luxury accommodations.
 Guests have access to all the amenities and services of the resort, including valet parking and discounts in the hotel gift shop.